williambeckaskenaizer/cilisp/README.md

 Finally, run the program with ```./cilisp```.

 #### For Windows
-You will need to have the [Ubuntu Terminal](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6#activetab=pivot:overviewtab) installed.
+You will need to have a Windows Subsystem for Linux installed.
+I use [Ubuntu Terminal](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6#activetab=pivot:overviewtab).
 Once you have the Ubuntu CLI open, type ```sudo apt-get install flex bison``` Next, navigate to the folder containing cilisp, and type ```make clean```, followed by ```make```.
 Finally, run the program with ```./cilisp```.